hykim-soulis/Pig-game/README.md

 ## Project Description

 Players take turns to roll a single dice as many times as they wish, adding all roll results to a running total, but losing their gained score for the turn if they roll a 1.
-The first player to score 100 or more points wins the game.
+The first player to score 100 or more points wins the game. ([Learn more](<https://en.wikipedia.org/wiki/Pig_(dice_game)>)

 This project is a coding-along javascript with the Udemy The Complete JavaScript Course 2022 by instructor Jonas Schmedtmann.
 HTML, CSS and image files were provided by the instructor.